World's 50 Best Vineyards 2025: Complete Rankings

 McMinnville, United States

-Founded in 1997 on a former wheat farm south of McMinnville, Maysara Winery is a biodynamic estate that holds an EP Club Pearl 2 Star Prestige rating for 2025.
-The Willamette Valley's cool, rain-influenced climate finds full expression across the property's chemical-free vineyards.
-The tasting room is open seven days a week, with a locally curated charcuterie board available on 48 hours' notice.
+Founded in 1997 on a former wheat farm south of McMinnville, Maysara Winery holds a Pearl 2 Star Prestige rating for 2025 and operates as one of the Willamette Valley's most committed biodynamic estates.
+The tasting room runs seven days a week, and a locally curated charcuterie board, requiring 48 hours' notice, makes it a destination visit rather than a quick stop.

 Valle de Mena, Spain